bellons91/personal-tech-notes/how-to/How to Kill Process by Id on PowerShell.md

 tags: process, cmd, powershell, windows
 ---

-# How to Kill Process by Id on PowerShell

 To retrieve the info about a process given its PID, for example, _85188_, you can use the **PowerShell** command `Get-Process`:

 ```cmd